-Exposition: Definition and Examples of the Literary Term
+Exposition in Literature: Definition, Examples, and a Complete Guide for Writers

 This missile strike and the space debris chain reaction occurs right at the end of the first scene, meaning the exposition is less than a scene long.

-Exposition Length: <1 scene
+Exposition Length: less than one scene

 6 Tips for a Great Exposition

 If you’re writing a novel, screenplay, or other narrative, how do you write great exposition?
-Here are a few tips:
+Thinking about the exposition literary definition and how it works in storytelling, here are a few tips:

 1. Begin With Your Story’s Core Value